DianaNerualNetwork/Paddle_FCFRNet/README.md

 Please follow the official instructions (cf., devkit/readme.txt in each dataset) for preparation.

 In this project,we provide a second stage framework to do depth completion.
-Thus,you need do sparse to Dense in a common network,and use it in this project.
+Thus,you need do sparse to coarse  in a common network,and use it in this project.
 You can download  in [this]()

 ```